nenoNaninu/Surveying3D/README.md

 # How to use

 ## Class library
-The simplest use is to give a path.
+The simplest usage is to give a path.
 ```
 var results = Surveyor.Survey(pathToModel);
 ```